What are employment records?

 Superannuation records

-An employer’s superannuation records need to include the employee’s super fund name, the payment amount and date, as well as the pay period covered and the reason the payment was made.
+An employer’s superannuation records include the employee’s super fund name, the payment amount and date, as well as the pay period covered and the reason the payment was made.
 This is typically evidence of the employee providing their super fund details and requesting payments to be made into it.

 However, employers who pay defined benefit interest into a defined benefit fund for an employee, don’t need to include these contributions in their superannuation records.